ChaswinSanjith/Udemy-clone-website/README.md

 # Udemy-clone-website
-Front-end Udemy clone created with HTML and CSS featuring course cards, navigation bar, and course sections.
+A simple Udemy clone website built using HTML and CSS to practice front-end layout and styling.

 # Techonologies used